THAFSEERASALAH/thafseerasalah.github.io/README.md

 ## Ultimaker 2+
 ![Ultimaker 2+ 3D PRINTING MACHINE](/images/3d2.jpg)
-Engineered to perform, the Ultimaker 2+ is reliable, efficient, and user-friendly.
-Thanks to its support of a wide range of materials, it’s suitable for a huge variety of applications, from prototypes to customized tools.
+Engineered to perform, the Ultimaker 2+ is reliable, efficient, and user-friendly. it’s suitable for a huge variety of applications, from prototypes to customized tools.
 It’s a great all-around 3D printer that delivers consistent results.
 ## MY WORK
 ![LITTLE SHIP-3D PRINTING](/images/3d3.jpg)